 Git is more complex to understand than Subversion.
 While a number of powerful clients have emerged to make using Git easier, we strongly recommend learning to use the command line before jumping into one of the clients below.
 Once you’ve got a handle on how things work, you can use one of the tools below to make your daily workflows easier.

-Git Tower (Mac, $59)
+Git Tower (Multi-platform, $79)

-Git Tower is our recommended Git client for Mac.
+Git Tower is our recommended Git client for Mac and Windows.
 It’s a new, well designed, full-featured application with Beanstalk support out of the box, making it easy to add new Beanstalk repositories without leaving the application.
 The integrated diff tool makes it easy to review changes before committing.
 The commit history’s search and graphs provides a quick way to review progress on your projects.
 Your other favorite Git goodies are there too — it supports merging, branching, tagging, stashing and cherry-picking.

 Gitbox (Mac, $14.99)